nguy328/RMAN_Workshop/README.md

 10. Then get to that directory with `$cd /opt`
 11. Check whether the file is there `$ ls`<br />
     [IMAGE TO SHOW THE JAR FILE]<br />

+## Getting the prerequisites to run the JAR file
-12. There are several prereqs to run this jar file
+There are several prereqs to run this jar file
       - hostname
       - private key
       - public key fingerprint